Calchan/debian-install-scripts/README.md

 ## Using the scripts

+Once you reboot, use the root account and password to login.
+Insert the second USB stick with the scripts and locate it using `fdisk -l`, then mount it wherever you want.

 The scripts are split in multiple parts so you can decide what you install.
 The only exception is `1-initial-cleanup.sh` and `2-base.sh` which could have been one and the same if, on rare occasions,